 Events may vary by:

-The scoring rules and which pegs are to be used.
+- The scoring rules and which pegs (a peg is a marker from where the archer shoots) are to be used.

-Although field shooting is like "pretend" hunting, no archers ever hunt with the bow in Ireland.
+Although field archery is like "pretend" hunting, no archers ever hunt with the bow in Ireland.
 Furthermore it's illegal !